These Are The Ten Best Performing Small Growth Funds

 Kinetics Small Cap Opportunities Fund (KSOAX, 15%)

 Kinetics Small Capital Opportunities Advisor Fund (MUTF:KSOAX) invests in the Small Cap Portfolio, which is a series of Kinetics Portfolios Trust that invests in U.S. and foreign small capitalization companies offering attractive valuation opportunities.
 It has given a return of over 1% in the last three months and over 17% in the last three years.
-KSOAX has more than $240 million in total assets, while its top two holdings are: Texas Pacific Land, and DREAM Unlimited Corp Registered Shs -A- Subord Vtg.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+KSOAX has more than $240 million in total assets, while its top two holdings are: Texas Pacific Land, and DREAM Unlimited Corp Registered Shs -A- Subord Vtg.7 Health Care Stocks to Buy Even if the Economy Gets Sick

 .